 Along with these benefits, Axon Active’s embodiment of agile frameworks and practices through its software development processes has enabled it to maximize other important effects of software outsourcing services for clients on the other side of the globe.
 Some of these effects are:

 6. Agile-DevOps synergy

 Due to the fact that Agile effectiveness is inversely proportional to the scale of projects and organizational contexts, many Agile practitioners are adopting DevOps.
-DevOps is another software development mindset that takes Agile a step further.
-To do that, it joins software development team and IT operation team into cross-functional squads.
+It is another software development mindset that takes Agile a step further.
+To do that, it joins software development team to IT operation team into cross-functional squads.
 These squads are tasked to handle full life-cycle of projects instead of different discrete phases traditionally.
-As a result, it enables automated testing, deployment and monitoring and applying the same process for all deployment.
+As a result, it enables automated testing, deployment, and monitoring and applying the same process for all deployment.

 A documented trend among world’s tech giants

 In the 2018 VersionOne State of Agile report, a consistent 71% of the majority of Agile practitioners surveyed are currently applying DevOps or planning to use DevOps in the next 12 months.
 It is because DevOps allows them to deliver outputs faster and more efficiently in such scenarios.